genevaers/DevOps/DB2CHECK/README.md

 # Validation of GenevaERS DB2 Schema definition

-This application is prpvided to allow you to validate the DB2 schema has been correctly defined.
+This application is provided to allow you to validate the DB2 schema has been correctly defined.
 It is written in Java and uses JDBC driver for DB2.
 The program uses digest values for each of the following sets of schema definitions to ensure correctlness.
 This validates the correctness of the schema structure.

 ## DB2 schema items checked
 <pre>